-In this case, the customer has HubStor in place for their Office 365 backup, so they were able to recover the data quickly and fully.
+In this case, the customer has HubStor in place for their Microsoft 365 backup, so they were able to recover the data quickly and fully.
 HubStor restored the deleted files, and the customer rebuilt the Surface laptop.

 However, we took this opportunity to consider just how important it is to have a data protection solution for your OneDrive for Business data.